gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Absent the 'hkdf' parameter, the joining node considers HKDF SHA-256 as HKDF Algorithm to use in the OSCORE group.

 * Absent the 'salt' parameter, the joining node considers the empty byte string as Master Salt to use in the OSCORE group.

+* Absent the 'group_rekeying' parameter, the joining node considers the "Point-to-Point" group rekeying scheme registered in {{Section 10.14 of I-D.ietf-ace-key-groupcomm}} as the rekeying scheme used in the group (OPT13).
+Its detailed use for this profile is defined in {{sec-group-rekeying-process}} of this document.

 In addition, the joining node maintains an association between each public key retrieved from the 'pub_keys' parameter and the role(s) that the corresponding group member has in the OSCORE group.